java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/01_getting-started-with-java.md

 If you receive this error, `java` cannot find your bytecode file, `HelloWorldApp.class`.

 One of the places where `java` tries to find your bytecode file is your current directory.
 So, for example, if your bytecode file is in `/home/jdoe/java`, you should change your current directory to that.
-To change your directory, type the following command at the prompt and press \<Return\>:
+To change your directory, type the following command at the prompt and press \<Enter\>:

 ```shell
 cd /home/jdoe/java